ionic-team/stencil-site/docs-md/basics/decorators.md

 Components can be composed easily by simply adding the HTML tag to the JSX code.
 Since the components are just HTML tags, nothing needs to be imported to use a Stencil component within another Stencil component.

-Here's an example of using a component within another component
+Here's an example of using a component within another component:

 ```
 import { Component, Prop } from '@stencil/core';